Lerc/whio/README.md

   run(update);
 ```

+There is a wiki page showing the functions Whio provides at http://fingswotidun.com/code/index.php/API

 Whio includes the [sugarjs](http://sugarjs.com/) library, to make things nicer when the programmer starts to use the methods
 of implicitly created objects.